jimnewpower/batch/readme.md

 # Batch
 This document provides options for batch processing implementations in Java.
 I have evaluated 3 options: homegrown, easy batch, and spring batch.
 Each option has a demo application that reads a CSV file and writes the data to the console.
 The demo applications are implemented as spring boot console applications.

+Key characteristics of a batch processing system include:
+* Not required to run in real-time (can be scheduled to run overnight, for instance)
+* A volume of data is processed (not a single record)
+* Does not require human input or user interaction

+## Requirements
+The batch processor should be a completely automated, end-of-cycle process that runs once a month.

+Must-haves
+* Exactly once processing (idempotency)
+* Accurate
+* Reliable
+* Error handling
+* Apply business rules
+* Reporting

+Nice-to-haves
+* Scalable
+* High performance
+* Monitoring
+* Start/stop
+* Retry

+Architectural Characteristics
+* Auditability
+* Data integrity
+* Security
+* Performance

+Logical Components
+* Scheduler (+configuration)
+* Job Runner (+configuration)
+* Job Launcher
+* Job
+* Job Repository
+* Step
+* Data Access
+* Processing Units (ItemReader, ItemProcessor, ItemWriter)
+* Business Logic

+## The Batch Job
+A named job that defines the steps to be executed.
+A job can be executed multiple times, where each execution is a job instance.
+Jobs may be stoppable and restartable.
+A job instance must be provided a set of parameters which define its contract.
+The execution of a job should update the status of a job instance, e.g. STARTED, COMPLETED, FAILED, as well as timestamps for start and end times, and an exit status; all of these execution properties should be persisted to a job repository.

+Steps
+Steps represent independent, sequential phases of a job (chain of responsibility pattern).
+Steps allow for data loading, applying business rules, transforming or mapping the data (processing), and writing the data or executing an external API call.

 ## [Homegrown](https://github.com/jimnewpower/batch/tree/main/homegrown)
 Simplest solution is to write your own batch processing code.
 This is a good option if you have a small number of batch jobs and you don't need to scale.
 A LinkedBlockingQueue can be used to queue the work, and a thread pool can be used to process the work.